Home

 I've seen some doozies over the years.

-The idea is for you to make gentle suggestions and have some control over which airport you fly out of...and most importantly, what time you should arrive, for all the reasons above.
+The idea is for you to make gentle suggestions and have some control over which airports you fly in and out of.

-If some intern in HR sets everything up.
-And, they've been told to do it as cheaply as possible.
-You could arrive at the airport and be handed goggles and a scarf for your midnight bi-plane flight.
+If a new intern in HR sets everything up, and they've been told to do it as cheaply as possible, you could arrive at the airport and be handed goggles and a scarf for your midnight bi-plane flight.

 Most interns and HR people I've worked with are flexible in preparing for an interview.
 Simply explain to them that Chicago has 2 airports.
-And, flying out of Midway for this particular trip, is not the best option for you.
+Flying out of Midway for this particular trip, is not the best option for you.

 However, you don't want to be too controlling or demanding either.
 If you sense things are getting tense, go with the flow and get through your 4 connections as best you can.
 Take a good book along to read.